Julia Gama: Miss World Brazil 2014

 Julia represented her native country Brazil at Miss World 2014.
 The final show was held on 14th December 2014, in London, England.
 Having been one of the early favourites in the competition, Julia placed among the Top 11 semi-finalists.
 The eventual winner was Rolene Strauss from South Africa, who became the third woman from South Africa to win the title.

-Miss Brasil 2020
+Miss Brazil 2020

-Julia was appointed as Miss Brasil 2020 on August 20 of the same year.
-She was chosen by the organization without a competition due to the COVID-19 pandemic.
+Julia was appointed as Miss Brazil Universe 2020 on August 20 of the same year.
+As Miss Brazil 2020 was officially canceled due to the COVID-19 pandemic, combined with administrative issues arising from the change in franchise owners, Júlia was internally chosen to represent the country at Miss Universe 2020.

 Miss Universe 2020

-As the winner of Miss Brasil 2020, Gama represented Brazil at the 69th edition of Miss Universe 2020 pageant, held on May 16, 2021 at Seminole Hard Rock Hotel & Casino in Hollywood, Florida, United States.
+As Miss Universe Brazil 2020, Gama represented Brazil at the Miss Universe 2020. held on May 16, 2021 at Seminole Hard Rock Hotel & Casino in Hollywood, Florida, United States.
 Gama finished in second place behind Mexico's Andrea Meza.
 This is Brazil's highest non-winning placement since 2007 when Natália Guimarães also finished as 1st Runner-Up.